telerik/document-processing-docs/knowledge-base/pdfprocessing-rotate-jpeg-with-orientation-set-in-metadata.md

 page_title: Handle the import of JPEG images with orientation set in their metadata different than 0 (normal)
 slug: pdfprocessing-rotate-jpeg-with-orientation-set-in-metadata
 position: 0
-tags: rotation, orientation, metadata, jpeg, image
+tags: rotation, orientation, metadata, jpeg, image, exif
 res_type: kb
 ---